idolpx/mobile-rr/README.md

 ## Wiring
-Connect the '+' lead of the piezo to GPIO 4 (D2 on WeMos D1 Mini) and '-' lead to Ground
+Connect the '+' lead of the piezo to GPIO 4 (D2 on WeMos D1 Mini) and '-' lead to Ground I chose GPIO 4 because I put installed the long leads with the headers on the WeMos D1 Mini and the spacing from ground was perfect to just plug the buzzer in direct between G & D2

 ## References
 I learned everything I needed to create this from these projects